-It is hoped that the realisation of Goal Two of the NGS can now lead to an agreed pathway for consideration of and approval by governments at all levels.
+It is hoped that the realisation of Goal Two of the NGS will continue to lead to an agreed pathway for consideration of and approval of major geotourism projects by governments at all levels.

 6. Engagement with the Tourism Industry through Ecotourism Australia Ltd and FACET.